NILE-ERAU/NILE-ERAU.github.io/README.md

 This is where the NILE project comes in.
 Through our unique, robotic approach to agriculture we aim to precisely care for, and monitor the health of, various crops.

+Our research has been published in the _[2022 IEEE SusTech Conference](https://ieeexplore.ieee.org/document/9794265)_

 ### Weekly Project Updates

 2022 - Detailed Design